wallarm/ingress-plus/examples/jwt/README.md

 * Optional: ```nginx.com/jwt-token: "token"``` -- specifies a variable that contains JSON Web Token.
 By default, a JWT is expected in the `Authorization` header as a Bearer Token.
 * Optional: ```nginx.com/jwt-login-url: "url"``` -- specifies a URL to which a client is redirected in case of an invalid or missing JWT.

-## Example
+## Example 1: the Same JWT Key for All Paths

-In the following example we enable JWT validation for the cafe-ingress Ingress:
+In the following example we enable JWT validation for the cafe-ingress Ingress for all paths using the same key `cafe-jwk`:
 ```yaml
 apiVersion: extensions/v1beta1
 kind: Ingress